As an Amazon Associate we earn from qualifying purchases.

-From girdles to padded push up bras, we've seen several pieces come, go, and then return again throughout the decades.
+From girdles to padded push up bras, I’ve seen several pieces come, go, and then return again throughout the decades.
 The longline bra is one of those items!

 What is a longline bra, you might ask?
 In short, a longline bra is a bra that has fabric extending below the cup and band, covering the upper torso and ending around the belly button or waistline.

-Based on traditional appeal of this bra, the longline style bra is known for both its torso slimming and smoothing abilities as well as its great support for full figured or curvy ladies.
+Based on the traditional appeal of this bra, the longline style bra is known for both its torso slimming and smoothing abilities as well as its great support for full figured or curvy ladies.

 To really dive into what a longline bra is, let’s start with its beginning in the lingerie fashion scene, and then take you to the current day.

-Everyone should have this classic staple in their bra collection, but before we get ahead of ourselves we should start with the basics to help clarify what this bra style is all about.
+Everyone should have this classic staple in their bra collection, but before I get ahead of myself I should start with the basics to help clarify what this bra style is all about.

 The longline bra has been around for a long time, but it really came onto the lingerie fashion scene around the 1940’s and 50’s, when hourglass figures and the bullet bra shape were all the rage.